-Many people struggle with patellar tendonitis for months because they were told that resting and doing a few stretches is enough to heal knee tendonitis.
+Many people struggle with patellar tendonitis for years because they were told that resting and doing a few stretches is enough to heal knee tendonitis.

-Following this advice can actually make tendonitis worse.
+BUT: Following this advice can actually make tendonitis worse.
 On this page, you’ll learn what to do instead.

 Jumper’s Knee Symptoms